-By donating to your fundraising page or your team’s page, you show your personal commitment to fighting MS. Sponsoring yourself is also a great way to start your fundraising momentum and set the standard for other donations.
+By donating to your fundraising page or your team’s page, you are showing your personal commitment in the fight against MS. Sponsoring yourself is also a great way to start your fundraising momentum and set the standard for other donations to follow.

 Spreading the word in four simple steps:

 - Copy one of our email templates, or create your own and share your personal MS story.

 - Send it to everyone you know – don’t assume someone won’t give; you never know who has been personally touched by MS, who simply wants to support a good cause and who wants to support you personally as you challenge yourself in the ride to fight MS.

 - Don’t forget to include the link to your fundraising page.

 - Send follow-up emails to provide people with an update of your fundraising efforts and to remind those who haven’t donated yet.
 Make sure you thank people after they have made their donation.

 Share a link to your fundraising page and ask for donations on platforms such as: